The Life and Death of Colonel Blimp: Filming

 At other times he also pointed out that the designer was German, and the leads included Austrian and Scottish actors.

-The military advisor for the film was Lieutenant General Sir Douglas Brownrigg (1886–1946) whose own career was rather similar to Wynne-Candy's, as he had served with distinction in the First World War, was retired after Dunkirk and then took a senior role in the Home Guard.
+The military adviser for the film was Lieutenant General Douglas Brownrigg (1886–1946), whose own career was rather similar to Wynne-Candy's, as he had served with distinction in the First World War, was retired after the Dunkirk evacuation, and then took a senior role in the Home Guard.